heidingaway/dataecosystem/docs/Pillar 2 Processes and tools.md

 ⬅️[Pillar 1 Governance](./Pillar%201%20Governance.md) | [Foundational Pillars (ds2026)](./Foundational%20Pillars%20(ds2026).md)⤴️| [Pillar 3 Talent](./Pillar%203%20Talent.md)➡️
 # [Pillar 2 Processes and tools](Pillar%202%20Processes%20and%20tools.md)

-- "Processes and digital infrastructure enable secure cross-governmental integration and the use of data for the benefit of Canadians."[^1]
+- Processes and digital infrastructure enable secure cross-governmental integration and the use of data for the benefit of Canadians.
 # [Mission 1.2c](Mission%201.2c.md)
 Departments will implement frameworks and processes to ensure that data is considered at the outset of initiatives